ionathanch/scraps/README.md

 * StrictPositivity: An adaptation of [this proof](http://vilhelms.github.io/posts/why-must-inductive-types-be-strictly-positive/) that non-strictly positive inductive types with an impredicative universe is inconsistent.
 * NestedPositivity.lean: Showing that if you don't respect nested positivity, you can derive `False` using impredicative `Prop`.
+* Typecase.idr: A simple paradox from typecasing on a negative type in `Type`.
 * SizedFalse.agda: A few short proofs of false using sized types.
 * CoquandGirard.agda: Abandoned attempt at mechanizing Girard's original paradox as described by Coquand.
 * Trees: Coquand's Paradox of Trees, an inductive flavour of Burali-Forti's paradox.